 We stay connected to our Latin roots by sourcing our ingredients from their native land: Peru.
-Our ingredients are organic, Non-GMO, traditionally grown, and processed through fair-trade practices.
+Our ingredients are organic, gluten free, non-GMO, vegan, traditionally grown, and processed through fair-trade practices supporting local Peruvian farmers and sustainable farming.
 Ethically sourcing makes our heart and body happy.
-Our tiny bubbles make a big impact.
+Our tiny bubbles make a big impact!

-From Mama Earth to Llama Mama, we want you to channel Peruvian superfood’s natural power while knowing that not only we are good for you, we are also doing a lot of good!
+From Mama Earth to Llama Mama, we want you to channel Peruvian superfood’s natural power while knowing that not only are we good for you, but we are good for all!

 Meet the Mamas